reframejs/reframe/docs/usage-manual.template.md

 All pages with a parameterized route are HTML-dynamic.

-Let's move on and create pages that have dynamic views.
+Let's now move on and create pages with dynamic views.